 Tax on capital gain or qualified dividends.
-If the amount on line 1 includes a net capital gain or qualified dividends, use Worksheet 2-7 on page 42 to figure the amount to enter on line 12.
+If the amount on line 1 includes a net capital gain or qualified divithe foreign earned income exclusion or the housing exclusion or deduction on Form 2555 or Form 2555-EZ, use Worksheet 2-8 on page 43 to figure the amount to enter on line 12.